intel-iot-devkit/smart-video-workshop/Labs/Run_Benchmark_Multi.md

 #### 1. Run the Hello Query Device application
 	./hello_query_device

-Then you will see multiple NCS2 from the prints:
+Then you will see multiple NCS2 from the prints **(you might see different MYRIAD names than what you see from below list)**:

 	Available devices:
 	Device: CPU